-Q: Where sod is required, how much of my yard has to be covered to meet the requirements?
+Q: Where sod is required, how much of my yard must be covered to meet the requirements?

 A: If the homeowner decides to utilize sod as the primary landscaping material, any hard landscaping must be restricted to tree and/or shrub beds.
-The sod must be installed on the entire front yard, however side yards at the driveway may be finished in rock or mulch rather than grass.
-In the case of a corner lot, any portion of the side yard not hidden by an existing wood screen fence is considered to be the front yard and must be landscaped (see next page for details).
+The sod must be installed on the entire front yard, however side yards at the driveway may be finished inrock or mulch rather than grass.
+In the case of a corner lot, any portion of theside yard not hidden by an existing wood screen fence is considered the front yard and must be landscaped (see next page for details).